I’ve been a therapist for over 30 years, and there’s one topic I hear about far more than any other — relationships are challenging!

 With anyone, we might not understand their culture, family situation, religion, and other factors that shape their viewpoint and personality.

-Being able to accept another person and embrace differences is one of our challenges in relationships.
+Being able to accept another person and embrace differences is one of the things that makes relationships so challenging.

 We say we like differences, but we don’t.
 We want familiar.
 We want what’s comfortable and what we know and we get upset if we have to consider something outside of our worldview.